FenilN39/Devops_Exercise/readme.md

 # ScanBuy Internship Task

-Here are instruction for running files, for each task, Go to each folder and run commands to get the output.
+Here are some instruction for running files, for each task, Go to each folder and run commands to get the output.

 # Task 1:
 - Docker folder